 Contractor: A W Mohnke of Grand Rapids

-Description: The building faces north and is a two story yellow-brown colored Berea sandstone structure.
-The building has a large portico with three high arches on the first story and on the second story is a balcony with three windows and above is a decorated pediment.
+Description: The building faces north and is a two story yellow-brown colored Berea sandstone and concrete structure.
+The building is located on spacious landscaped grounds in the center of Ithaca.
+The building has a large portico with three high arches on the first story having Corinthian columns and on the second story is a balcony with three windows and above is a decorated pediment.
 The east and west corners have square towers with low peaked roofs.
 On the center of the roof is a high square clock tower with columns, dome and small cupola at the top.
 In 1905, the clock was installed by N Johnson of Manistee.
-During construction, the supervisor was Jere Marks of St. Louis, Missouri.
+In the interior, there are dark stained wainscoting, metal ceilings and fireplaces, and at the center is a rotunda.
+The second story has an arched gallery around the rotunda.
+The magnificent courtroom on the second story has rich wood work, cream colored walls and backboard carvings of Justice and judicial ornamentation behind the judge’s bench.
+The building houses the County Circuit Court of the 29th Judicial District and County Probate Court.
+The supervisor was Jere Marks of St. Louis, Missouri.

 County Judicial Building – Ithaca